crdoconnor/strictyaml/docs/why-not/toml.md

 StrictYAML the library (as opposed to the format) has a validator that uses [Python's most popular date/time parsing library](https://dateutil.readthedocs.io/en/stable/) although developers are not obliged or even necessarily encouraged to use this.
-StrictYAML parses everything as a string by default and whatever validation occurs later is considered to be outside of its purvue.
+StrictYAML parses everything as a string by default and whatever validation occurs later is considered to be outside of its purview.

 ## 4. Syntax typing